ConfederacyOfGaia/Gaia/players-guide.md

 Multiclassing should be mostly easy and based on story reasons.
 The exception to this is the warlock class; this should only be available if the character meets a potential patron along the way.

-### Starting Equipment and Money
+### Starting Equipment

 Armaments of war are outlawed, per Edict of the Great Golden Dragon, but many families have armor and weapons that pre-date the Aurelian Empire.
 Each class's starting equipment includes appropriate armor and weapons; we can assume that these are family heirlooms, handed down from the Zephyran days.
 Any equipment that appears on those lists that doesn't exist in this world (like crossbows) can be replaced with another similar item (e.g., a shortbow).

+### Starting Money

-In addition to starting equipment, every character starts with a reserve of gilders based on their background.
-These can be in any denomination the player chooses.
+In addition to starting equipment, many characters start with a reserve of gilders based on their background, in any denominations the player chooses.

 \page